Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 **[REPEAT](#constellation-sg-rules)** This process for ports `9010-9011`.

 :::info
 Ports 9000 and 9001 are used for a Public (9000) and Peer-to-Peer (9001) API access.
-Ports 9000 and 9001 are configurable and can be independent (to your needs) on the Hypergraph Global Layer0 or metagraph network you connect to.
+Ports 9000 and 9001 are configurable and can be independent (to your needs) on the Hypergraph Global Layer0 or Metagraph network you connect to.
 Node Operators will need to learn what ports are opened for access to the Metagraphs, and update their firewall (change) accordingly.

 The port numbers selected should not matter; however, for non-advanced users, using the ports mentioned in the above section is recommended.
 :::

-## MainNet 2.0 Launch Requirements
+## MainNet, IntegrationNet or TestNet Launch Requirements

 It is highly recommended that you use `nodectl` to install and control/admin your Node.

-Please add to your firewall configuration ports `9010-9011` to allow access to your MainNet 2.0 Validator Node's Layer1 connection.
+Please add to your firewall configuration ports `9010-9011` to allow access to your MainNet, IntegrationNet or TestNet Validator Node's Layer1 connection.
 To accomplish this, repeat the exact same steps you used to open up ports `9000-9001`.

 #### Final Firewall Table